1. Tutorials

 Every Pulumi program is deployed to a stack.
 A stack is an isolated, independently configurable instance of a Pulumi program.
 Stacks are commonly used to denote different phases of development (such as development, staging, and production) or feature branches (such as feature-x-dev).

 A project can have as many stacks as you need.
-By default, Pulumi creates a stack for you when you start a new project using the pulumi new command.
+By default, as you’ve seen in previous tutorials, Pulumi creates one for you when you create a new project with pulumi new.

 Create a stack

-To create a new stack, we use the command pulumi stack init name.
-This command creates an empty stack name and sets it as the active stack.
-The project that the stack is associated with is determined by finding the nearest Pulumi.yaml file.
+To create a new stack, we use the command pulumi stack init <stack-name>.
+This command creates an empty stack and sets it as the active stack.
+The project that the stack is associated with is determined by the nearest Pulumi.yaml file.

 The stack name must be unique within a project.
 Stack names may only contain alphanumeric characters, hyphens, underscores, or periods.